Social Search is Gen Z’s Google: Is Your Brand Visible Where It Matters?

 Why the Shift?

 Gen Z craves instant, visual, and community-powered answers—not static search results cluttered with ads.
-For marketers, this means SEO is no longer just about Google rankings; it’s about being discoverable wherever your audience searches.
+For marketers, this means SEO is no longer just about Google rankings; it’s about brand visibility on social media and being discoverable wherever your audience searches.

 1. The Decline of “Googling” as a Habit